Emma Cameron M.A., Integrative Psychotherapist & Art Therapist

+Do you wish you could feel more accepting of yourself, and more in touch with who you really are?
 Do you struggle with an “inner critic” that keeps putting you down and telling you you’re no good?
-And do you want to learn how to be your own best friend?
+Do you feel worried, overwhelmed, stressed and anxious a lot of the time?
+Do you want to get better at being your own best friend?

 That’s what my work as an Integrative Arts Psychotherapist is all about.